 - Most (though not all) theists working in science today are methodological naturalists.
-It allows their religious and scientific lives to be kept separate. - Consider Francisco Ayala (leading biologist), recent winner of the Templeton Prize :
+It allows their religious and scientific lives to be kept separate. - Consider Francisco Ayala (biologist), - "If they [science and religion] are properly understood, they cannot be in contradiction because science and religion concern different matters, and each are essential to human understanding."

-"If they [science and religion] are properly understood, they cannot be in contradiction because science and religion concern different matters, and each are essential to human understanding." • Galileo (a Catholic)
+Galileo (a Catholic)